Compare child tax loans in Alberta

 What is instant bank verification?

-During the application process, your lender may prompt you to log onto your online bank account via a pop-up screen on the application page.
+During the application process for child tax loans in Alberta, your lender may prompt you to log onto your online bank account via a pop-up screen on the application page.
 You can select your bank from a range of options, then log in.
 This is called instant bank verification and it helps lenders validate that your bank account is open, in good standing and has the recurring income to keep up with loan repayments.

 It also saves you a step.
 You don’t have to input your account number, branch number or routing details.

-If you apply for child tax loans in Alberta online, you can get your money via e-transfer or direct deposit.
+If you apply online for child tax loans in Alberta, you can get your money via e-transfer or direct deposit.
 E-transfer is the faster option, and you can get an email money transfer within minutes after you submit your signed contract.
 If you opt for direct deposit, it’ll take 1 or 2 business days for the money to be deposited into your account.

 Between payday loans and installment loans, Albertans have options for using their child tax benefits as income to qualify for a loan.
 Your job is to decipher whether adding debt to your budget is a wise choice.
 If you decide that it is, make sure you compare lenders, their interest rates, terms and eligibility requirements.
 And bear in mind that payday loans should be used as a last resort option.
 Consider alternatives to a payday loan before applying for one.